ryanshores/theWineList_jQuery/README.md

 ## Licence

-This project is licences unde the MIT Licence - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licences unde the MIT Licence - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements